tomesink/obsidian/+/Design System.md

 ---
 ![[Design system.png]]

-Design system communicates the "why", "how"
+Design system communicates the "what", "how" and "why".